Pandharpur: Mahadwar

-Pauranic Significance of Pandharpur
+Significance

-There are other many ancient scriptures which elaborate the importance of Lord Vitthal.
+There are many other ancient scriptures that elaborate the importance of Vitthala.

-Chandogya Upanishad : The fourth chapter of the Chandogya Upanishad, has one of the source of the ancient tradition of Shri Vitthala's worship.
-It contains the story of King Janśhruti who mentions about his visit to Pandharpur when he was on the way to search for Raikva.
-He remarks that " He arrived at the location where the god "Vitthal," who is simply a reincarnation of Vishnu, was located on the bank of the river Bhimā.
+Chandogya Upanishad: The fourth chapter of the Chandogya Upanishad, has one of the source of the ancient tradition of Shri Vitthala's worship.
+It contains the story of King Janśhruti who mentions his visit to Pandharpur when he was on the way to search for Raikva.
+He remarks that " He arrived at the location where the god "Vitthala," who is simply a reincarnation of Vishnu, was located on the bank of the river Bhimā.
 The name of this pilgrimage is Bindutirth, and the name of the local deity is Bindumādhav.
-There the God who gives the blessings of material and spiritual prosperity still lives."
+There, the God who gives the blessings of material and spiritual prosperity still lives."